kurniawanyogi/geolocation/README.md

 # Spring Boot geolocation-service
 ### Description
-REST API that provides auto-complete suggestions for large cities in USA and Canada
+REST API that implements the TRIE algorithm to provide auto-complete suggestions for large cities in the USA and Canada.

 ### Setup Project
 To run this repo, please follow these command: